 Risk Factors For Addiction Among Employees

-There’s no one reason why some workers may experience drug abuse or alcohol addiction, while others do not.
+There’s no one reason why some workers may experience drug misuse or alcohol addiction, while others do not.

 Factors that may lead to drug or alcohol use include: